aryan2000sp/Preview_card_component/README.md

 The main objective of this project was to build a reponsive webpage layout.
 This is one of the challenges on [Frontend Mentor](https://www.frontendmentor.io/challenges).
+You can visit the webpage [here](https://ecstatic-payne-513f8b.netlify.app).

 ---